artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

-     Note that for administrators, these usernames will appear as hyperlinks - an administrator can click the hyperlink to navigate to the related user's :term:`profile <user profile>` page, where a full history of that user's desrciption modifications can be seen.
+     Note that for administrators, these usernames will appear as hyperlinks - an administrator can click the hyperlink to navigate to the related user's :term:`profile <user profile>` page, where a full history of that user's description modifications can be seen.
 For more information, see:
      :ref:`user-modification-history`.

 .. image:: images/mod-history-1.*